 At its core, treasury management involves:

-- Cash Flow Management: Monitoring and controlling the movement of money in and out of your business.
+- Cash flow management: Monitoring and controlling the movement of money in and out of your business.
 This includes forecasting cash needs, managing liquidity, and ensuring you have enough cash on hand to meet your obligations.

-- Risk Management: Identifying and mitigating financial risks, such as interest rate fluctuations, currency exchange rate volatility, and credit risks.
+- Risk management: Identifying and mitigating financial risks, such as interest rate fluctuations, currency exchange rate volatility, and credit risks.

-- Investment Management: Making informed decisions about how to invest surplus cash to maximize returns while maintaining necessary liquidity.
+- Investment management: Making informed decisions about how to invest surplus cash to maximize returns while maintaining necessary liquidity.

-- Banking Relationships: Establishing and maintaining strong relationships with financial institutions to secure favorable terms and access to financial services.
+- Banking relationships: Establishing and maintaining strong relationships with financial institutions to secure favorable terms and access to financial services.

-- Funding and Capital Structure: Making strategic decisions about how to finance your business, whether through equity, debt, or a combination of both.
+- Funding and capital structure: Making strategic decisions about how to finance your business, whether through equity, debt, or a combination of both.

-- Financial Planning and Analysis: Using financial data to inform strategic decision-making and long-term planning.
+- Financial planning and analysis: Using financial data to inform strategic decision-making and long-term planning.

 For startups, effective treasury management can be the difference between thriving and barely surviving.
 It's not just about keeping the lights on—it's about illuminating the path to sustainable growth and success.